What is an In and Out Exercise?

 How do you do V in and out exercise??

 Lie down on your back with your hands flat on the floor and legs bent.
 Bring both knees up toward the chest, bringing the soles of the feet together.
-Keep elbows in as you crunch up to touch your feet with your fingertips.
+Keep elbows in as you crunch to touch your feet with your fingertips.

 Lower yourself slowly toward the ground; don’t let your shoulder blades lift off the floor.
-Repeat 10 times for one set.
+Repeat ten times for one set.
 When that gets easy, try holding a weight (start with 3-pound dumbbells) across your chest and doing another 15 reps.

 As pictured, you can change the range of motion for this exercise by performing it with your feet on a stable ball or flat on the floor.
 This makes it more challenging because you have to hold your body steady.
 To make this move, lie facedown on an exercise mat, arms extended ahead of you.

 Place palms down at shoulder height as you draw your abs in and lift yourself so that only your elbows touch the ground.
 Draw both knees toward your chest as far as possible without letting your lower back sag from the floor.
-Hold here before relaxing and repeating 5-10 times for one set; perform 2 or 3 sets total each week.
+Hold here before relaxing and repeating 5-10 times for one set; perform 2 or 3 sets each week.

 To do V-sits, lie down with your legs straight out in front of you and your hands resting behind your butt.
-Simultaneously lift both feet off the ground as you sit up so that your lower back lifts from the floor.
+Simultaneously lift both feet off the ground as you sit up so your lower back lifts from the floor.
 Hold for a moment before lowering yourself slowly back onto the bed.
-Repeat 10 times for one set.
+Repeat ten times for one set.

 When that gets easy, try holding a weight (start with 3-pound dumbbells) across your chest as you perform another ten reps.
 Do two sets of this exercise twice a week, plus 2 or 3 weekly sessions of upper-back activities from our Total-Body Workout.
-If you have lower-back pain, limit this move not to hurt but still feel a little uncomfortable.
+If you have lower-back pain, limit this move so as not to hurt but still feel a little uncomfortable.

 V-Sit Up